Have A Sandwich Artists

 FREEBUS

 Freebus is a Chicago-based singer/guitarist who has been performing throughout the Chicagoland area and greater Midwest since 1986.
 He got his start playing at parties, clubs, rallies, and festivals in the mid-Michigan area while in attendance at Michigan State University.
 In 1991 Freebus moved to Chicago where he has continued his pursuit of music.
 From 1992 to present, Freebus led several prominent Chicago groups including Food Chain, Dude Parlor, Kentucky Jelly, and Woody Wagon.
-While working with these groups Freebus spent much of his spare time writing and recording solo material; culminating in the release of his first solo record The Yeti during the summer of 2000.
-His second solo CD Songs about Fishing was released in 2002 and features (Crazy) Tim Rutkowski on drums, sax, and percussion.
+While working with these groups Freebus spent much of his spare time writing and recording solo material; culminating in the release of his first solo record “The Yeti” during the summer of 2000.
+His second solo CD "Songs about Fishing" was released in 2002 and features (Crazy) Tim Rutkowski on drums, sax, and percussion.
 Since the beginning of 2008, Freebus has been focusing on producing video for his music.
-Shortly thereafter a video for "People Too", the second track on The Yeti, was released.
-Other video releases since 2008 include "Nocturn", a song originally recorded on 4-track the summer of 1990, "Livin' It Up" a remake of a song he did with his first band back in Ithaca NY, and "These are our Days", a new song expected to be included with the next Freebus album which is slated to be released sometime in 2011.
+Shortly thereafter a video for “People Too”, the second track on “The Yeti”, was released.
+Other video releases since 2008 include “Nocturn”, a song originally recorded on 4-track the summer of 1990, “Livin’ It Up” a remake of a song he did with his first band back in Ithaca NY, and “These are our Days”, a song from the album “Honeymoon Tunes” which was recorded during his honeymoon with his wife Anne.
+In 2019, his video “Lansing, MI” went viral in the Lansing area.
+He was contacted by the Lansing City Pulse and the article “Meet the man behind Lansing’s weirdest music video” was published.

 SCANNING BABIES